Filters

 Moving Average

 The moving average is one of the easiest methods for supply chain forecasting.
-It takes into account data points by creating an average series of subjects of complete data.
+To forecast future trends, the moving average approach computes averages of subsets of data points.

 This average is used to predict the upcoming period, which is then re-calculated every month, quarter, or year.